 - chooses to stay home and drink instead of going out with her friends

 - misses school and her grades are falling

 - has money problems because of drinking

 - does and says things when she drinks that she later regrets

 - drinks and this affects her relationships with loved ones

 Bill and Carly both need to get help for their drinking, but they might get different kinds of help.

-Expressing love and concern for a friend or family member with a drinking problem can be hard.
-Sometimes it’s even harder because the person might think everything is fine and that you're the one with the problem.
+Expressing love and concern for a friend or family member with an alcohol use issue can be hard.
+Sometimes it’s even harder because the person might think everything is fine and that you're the one with the issue.
 These are normal reactions.
 The most important thing to remember is you can't make anyone change or see things the way you see them.

 If you want to talk to your friend or family member about drinking, focus on how you feel about it.
 For example, Carly’s boyfriend might say "When you got drunk and passed out at my parent’s anniversary party, I felt really mad and embarrassed."
 Carly’s boyfriend has focused on a real event and explained how it made him feel.

 Be supportive and say clearly how you feel about the person.
 For example, "I love you very much and I'm worried about your drinking and how it's affecting your life and our relationship."